SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-estimate.md

 sidebar_position: 6
 ---

-Estimates can either be linked to Fees or created directly under a Company, Leads or Activity.
+Estimates can either be linked to Fees or created directly under a Company, Leads, or Activity.

 Should you wish to create an estimate associated with a specific Fee, please check our lesson 3 under the contracts section.